 Myth 2: A Guilty Look Means They Feel Bad

-Myth 3: Dogs Eat Grass Because They’re Sick
+Myth 3: Dogs Eat Grass Because They Are Sick

 Myth 4: Dogs Age 7 Years for Every Human Year

 False.
-Dog aging varies based on breed and size.
-Smaller breeds tend to live longer and mature slower, while larger breeds age faster.
-Instead of multiplying by seven, focus on their life stages—puppy, adult, and senior.
+Dog aging differs based on breed and size.
+Smaller breeds that age slower tend to outlive larger breeds that age faster.
+It’s more accurate to think of these life stages: puppy, adult, and senior.

 Myth 5: You Can’t Teach an Old Dog New Tricks

-Myth 6: Female Dogs Need a Litter Before Being Spayed
+Myth 6: Female Dogs Need to Have a Litter Before Being Spayed

 False.
-Female dogs don’t need to have a litter to feel fulfilled.
-Spaying prevents certain health issues, like uterine infections and some cancers.
-Talk to your vet about the best time to spay based on your dog’s breed and size.
+Female dogs don’t need to have offspring to be content.
+Spaying does, however, stop health issues such as infections in the uterus and some cancers.
+Speak with your veterinarian regarding the optimal age for spaying based on your dog’s breed and size.

-Myth 7: It’s Okay to Leave a Dog in a Car with the Windows Down
+Myth 7: Leaving a Dog in a Car with the Windows Down is Okay

-Myth 8: Rescue Dogs Aren’t Suitable for Families with Kids
+Myth 8: Families with Kids Cannot have Rescue Dogs

-Myth 9: Chocolate is Fine in Small Amounts
+Myth 9: Having Chocolate in Small Portions is Okay

 Myth 10: Dogs Need to Know You’re the Pack Leader